selva-dt3/product-inventory-manager-253119-253159/docs/SETUP.md

 The application is split into:
 - Backend at product-inventory-manager-253119-253159/backend (FastAPI)
-- Frontend at product-inventory-manager-253119-253159/FastAPIBackend (React)
+- Frontend at product-inventory-manager-253119-253159/frontend (React)

 Create a .env file at the project repository root and ensure these variables are available to the backend process.
-For the frontend, create a .env in the FastAPIBackend folder.
+For the frontend, create a .env in the frontend folder.
 Keep secrets out of source control.

 ### 2.1 Backend .env (project root)